Wednesday May 25, 2016

 The follow-up from networking is where your ROI actually comes into play, as long as you can stay organized.

 Prepping for follow-up starts at the event itself.
 You’ll almost certainly end up with a giant stack of business cards at your event, which is great.
 But when you go through those cards the next day (or a week later, if things get away from you), you might have a hard time remembering who was who and what they needed unless you made some notes on the cards themselves.
 Even just dog-earing the corner of cards you’re very interested in can be extremely helpful.
+For more great tips on creating a rock-solid follow-up strategy, contact CR Conversations, one of our AllProWebTools Experts.

 I’m extremely lucky to have a CRM system that allows me to focus on the fun parts of networking, rather than the organizational nitty-gritty.
 I would never do sales without AllProWebTools, because it enables a process that really works for me.
 You can learn more about how to use AllProWebTools in this blog post I wrote recently.